 The Blue Bird was first performed in 1908, and is considered one of the best plays by Maurice Maeterlinck.
 In The Blue Bird, Maeterlinck describes a child’s journey to find happiness.
 The play is rich in symbolism, and the dangers faced by one of the characters are similar to those faced by children.
 Above all, Maeterlinck’s message is one of hope.
 The Blue Bird symbolizes happiness.
+At IBuyEssay service you can order a literature analysis essay on The Blue Bird play if you need expert writing help right now.

 Sample Literature Analysis Essay Outline